 Or what woman, if she has ten silver coins and loses one coin, does not light a lamp and sweep the house and search carefully until she finds it?
 When she has found it, she calls together her friends and neighbors, saying, ‘Rejoice with me, for I have found the coin which I had lost!’
 Luke 15:8-9 (NASB)

 This parable is like the previous parable except instead of one hundred sheep, there are ten silver coins.
 The Greek word that is translated as “coin” is drachme.
 It was a drachma, a silver coin which was worth the amount of money an hourly employee could earn in one day.
 In both parables either one sheep or one coin is lost and either the shepherd or the woman searched for what was lost.
 Each time there was joy when the lost item was found.
 Why did Jesus present two parables that are almost identical?
 Why did He use an illustration of a lost sheep and a lost coin?
-Because the first parable shows the importance of saving the lost, even though many have already been repented, while the second reveals the intense effort every Christian should give to reaching the lost.
+Because the first parable shows the importance of saving the lost, even though many have already repented, and the second reveals the intense effort every Christian should give to reaching the lost.
 Indirectly, Jesus also taught that the Pharisees should be like the shepherd and the woman who carefully searched for the lost.